About Our District

 The Snoqualmie Valley School District is located in the scenic foothills of the Cascade Mountains in Washington State, approximately 30 miles east of Seattle.
 The District is one of the largest school districts in the state, covering more than 400 square miles and serving the communities of Snoqualmie, North Bend, Fall City and surrounding areas of unincorporated King County.
 Snoqualmie Valley’s award-winning schools serve approximately 7,200 students, ranging in ages from preschool through 12th grade, and students with special needs through age 21.

-The District is comprised of six elementary schools (P-5), three middle schools (6-8), one comprehensive high school (9-12), one Big Picture high school (9-12), an online learning program, and a Parent Partnership Program (K-10) for families who prefer to school their children at home.
-Student enrollment has grown 16% over the past 10 years.
+The District is comprised of six elementary schools (P-5), three middle schools (6-8), one comprehensive high school (9-12), one Big Picture high school (9-12), a Parent Partnership Program (K-10) for families who prefer to school their children at home, and a 100% Remote Learning option (K-12).
+Student enrollment has grown 12% over the past 10 years.
 Thanks to the community’s support of a school bond in 2015, the District has recently developed more capacity to serve students at all grade levels.
 A new elementary school opened in the fall of 2016, and Mount Si High School was completely rebuilt, expanded and modernized, to serve up to 2,300 students in grades 9-12.
-The newly-constructed high school opened fall of 2019, with its beautiful new Performing Arts Center opening in 2021.
+The newly-constructed high school opened in fall of 2019, with its beautiful new Performing Arts Center opening in 2021.

 Life in the Snoqualmie Valley offers small-town community connections, as well as close proximity to urban amenities.
 Residents have access to stunning views, abundant outdoor opportunities (skiing, hiking, biking, golfing, river recreation, etc.) and unique natural wonders such as Snoqualmie Falls and Mount Si.
 In addition to high-performing schools, the one-time timber and railroad communities feature small shops, family-owned restaurants, and seasonal farmers markets and festivals.
 In 2015, Snoqualmie was recognized among the top five “Best Places to Live” by Money Magazine.
 For more information about the Snoqualmie Valley School District, refer to the District Fact Sheet or the District Strategic Plan for its five-year plan.